 The beauty of this sauce is in its creamy yet slightly tangy flavour, perked up by a touch of garlic and fresh basil.

 - You can use plain tomato paste or sun-dried tomato paste instead of sun-dried tomato pesto.
+Needless to say you are welcome to experiment with various pesto flavours, which will create endless variations.
+One of my favourites are basil pesto, Tuscan kale pesto or fiery red chilli pesto.

-- Dried basil can be used in place of fresh basil
+- Dried basil can be used in place of fresh basil.

 You can always dress up your plate a little not only to increase the visual appeal but also to intensify the taste and flavour.